NAS Pensacola Safety Office offers OSHA Training Programs

+“The OSHA Outreach 10-hour training program is primarily intended for entry level workers,” said Rich Caudill, a safety specialist with the NAS Pensacola Safety Office.
+“The course introduces employees to OSHA and covers an overview of the hazards a worker may encounter on a job site.
+Training emphasizes hazard identification, avoidance, control and prevention, and responsibilities associated with an effective safety program.”

+Caudill said The OSHA Outreach 30-hour training program is intended to provide a greater depth and variety of training for workers who have safety responsibilities on the job.
+All Outreach training is intended to cover an overview of the hazards a worker may encounter on a job site.

-Brian Hill, a safety specialist with the NAS Pensacola Safety Office, leads a Personal Protective Equipment (PPE) class during an OSHA 10-hour course in January.
-Topics in the OSHA training include walking and working surfaces, hazard communication, electrical safety, fire protection, industrial hygiene and personnel protective equipment.
+Topics in the training include walking and working surfaces, hazard communication, electrical safety, fire protection, industrial hygiene and personnel protective equipment.

+Caudill said all instruction is in-person instructor led.
+Instructors utilize PowerPoint, short videos and hand-outs to facilitate training.

+“Instructors use case studies involving mishaps or significant OSHA events as well as real life events,” Caudill said.
+“Getting the students involved is an extremely important part of the course.
+The goal is to actually get the student to engage with safety.”

 |Date Taken: